RegiLord/3DWalkingRobotStand/README.md

 ## Torso Rig

 &emsp; A simple triangle shaped rig for the torso parts and arms.
 To be mentioned that the torso is suspended compared to the legs.
-Situated at PrintareModelare3D/MainDesign/Torso.f3d

 <img width="497" height="786" alt="image" src="https://github.com/user-attachments/assets/530acd3d-2180-421c-8cfa-8968356704e7" />